Who Is on My WiFi?

 Depending on how your computer and other devices are configured, a stranger who joins your WiFi might gain access to the files that you share among computers, printers, and other connected devices.
 While it’s certainly possible to restrict access to these files, most people lack the required know-how, and it’s almost always easier to stop the intruder before the gates rather than allowing him or her to enter the town and then locking every door individually.

-By far the simplest way how you can answer yourself the question “Who’s on my WiFi?” is by checking your router’s logs.
+By far the simplest way to answer the question, “Who’s on my WiFi?” is by checking your router’s logs.
 Virtually all routers keep some sort of a record of past and current connections, usually stating both the IP address of every connected device and its name.

 SO, WE RECOMMEND